 CASA Certification means different things whether it is being applied to an individual or a company.
 An individual is certified by CASA (the Civil Aviation Safety Authority) if they hold a Remote Pilot Licence issued by CASA.
 This alone does not allow them to fly commercially.

 To fly commercially, this individual needs to fly under a CASA Certified company.
 For a company to be CASA Certified, they need to hold a Remote Operator Certificate which is also issued by CASA.
-Once this individual holds a Remote Pilot Licence and works under a company that holds a Remote Operators Certificate, then they are legally allowed to fly commercially.
+Once this individual holds a Remote Pilot Licence and works under a company that holds a Remote Operator’s Certificate, then they are legally allowed to fly commercially.

 A Remote Pilot Licence can be obtained by completing our ‘Professional Training’ Course.
-If you wish to fly under your own business, you will need to obtain a Remote Operator Certificate (ReOC) directly from CASA.
+If you wish to fly under your own business, you will need to obtain a RPA Operator Certificate (ReOC) directly from CASA.
 Find out more about how to gain an ReOC on our ‘Remote Operator Certificate’ page.

-UAVAIR is happy to walk you through the steps of full CASA accreditation in the ‘Professional Training’ course.
+UAVAIR are happy to walk you through the steps of full CASA accreditation in the ‘Professional Training’ course.
 We are able to help you get up and running as a fully accredited and legal UAV operator.